Have you been grappling with the .com vs .net conundrum?

 Both .com and .net are generic top-level domains or gTLDs in short.
 Top-level domains are widely recognized and aren’t limited to a specific geographic area.
 They cover specific themes and are part of the top five domains.

 The .com domain is the most popular TLD.
 It means commercial and is used mainly by commercial money-making companies such as online businesses and company blogs.
 Many personal and hobby sites also use the .com domain.
-In fact, nearly half (49%) of websites on the internet use the .com suffix (W3Techs study ).
+In fact, according to a W3Techs study, nearly half (49%) of websites on the internet use the .com suffix .

 Next, we will look at .net.
 The .net extension means networking and is the second most popular domain after .com.
 It’s ideal for networking websites and telecommunications services like internet service providers (ISPs), email, and database services.
 According to Domain Name Stat, there are 20,950,946 .net registered domains .
 This number represents 7.57% of the domain market share.